tushargoyl123/BiteSpeed-Backend-Assignment/README.md

   - Endpoint URL: BiteSpeed Backend Assignment - Identify Endpoint

 **Additional Information:**
   - Resume: A resume is uploaded to the root directory of the project.
-It can be accessed at Tushar Resume.pdf.
+It can be accessed at https://github.com/tushargoyl123/BiteSpeed-Backend-Assignment/blob/main/Tushar%20Resume.pdf